wildfire-modeling/wildfire-modeling.github.io/index.md

 The labels are the neighbor's FRP in the next time step in continuous values.

+### Data Processing
+To reconcile the different spatial resolutions in the different (raster and vector) forms, we divide the state of California into a 375-m by 375-m grid.
+The center of each fire pixel from the vector data can overlap with exactly one cell.
+We compute the *zonal statistics* (calculating summary statistics using a raster dataset within zones defined by another dataset, typically in vecotr form) for the vector data using the raster data.
+The approach is fully decentralized and does not require data to be converted from one form to another.
+It computes an intermediate data structure, called *intersections file* between the two file formats.
+Additionally leveraging parallel computing, we assemble large geo-spatial data in a tractable manner.

 ### Contact
 For any questions or comments, please contact us [here](mailto:wildfire.modeling20@gmail.com).